Chazza898/Persona5-Wallpaper-Engine-Weather-Addon/README.md

 # Persona5-Wallpaper-Engine-Weather-Addon
-An addon that provides real world weather synconisation to the Real time Persona 5 Tokyo Transition screen + Weather wallpaper for wallpaper engine (https://steamcommunity.com/sharedfiles/filedetails/?id=2955378002).
+A windows only addon that provides real world weather synconisation to the Real time Persona 5 Tokyo Transition screen + Weather wallpaper for wallpaper engine (https://steamcommunity.com/sharedfiles/filedetails/?id=2955378002).
 This app has 6 weather states; Sunny, Heatwave, Rain, Torrential Rain, Cloudy and Snow.
 The requirements for Heatwave and Torrential rain can be adjusted in the apps code.
 The app also automaticallty creates a log, and deletes old logs after the total size taken up is 1 MB.

 I don't plan on adding any additional functionality to this app, but if something is broken, let me know.